Crytochain/Crypto/Chain3.md

 ---

 # Chain3 JavaScript API
-MOAC JavaScript API was built for MOAC chain.
-It was developed based on the Ethereum web3.js API routines and made some methods compatiable with the web3.js methods so the users can easily move their Ðapp to MOAC chain.
+LBR JavaScript API was built for LBR chain.
+It was developed based on the Ethereum web3.js API routines and made some methods compatiable with the web3.js methods so the users can easily move their Ðapp to LBR chain.
 In
-Chain3 also supported additional methods for MOAC platform, such as VNODE and SCS methods.
+Chain3 also supported additional methods for LBR platform, such as VNODE and SCS methods.

-To make a Ðapp work on MOAC network, user should use the `chain3` object provided by the [chain3.js library](https://github.com/MOACChain/chain3).
-It communicates to a local MOAC  node through [JSON RPC](https://github.com/MOACChain/moac-core/wiki/JSON-RPC). chain3.js works with any MOAC VNODE and SCS, which exposes an RPC layer.
+To make a Ðapp work on LBR network, user should use the `chain3` object provided by the [chain3.js library](https://github.com/LBRChain/chain3).
+It communicates to a local LBR  node through [JSON RPC](https://github.com/LBRChain/LBR-core/wiki/JSON-RPC). chain3.js works with any LBR VNODE and SCS, which exposes an RPC layer.

-`chain3` contains the `mc` object - `chain3.mc` (for specifically MOAC Mother blockchain interactions), and the `scs` object - `chain3.scs` (for MicroChain interactions).
+`chain3` contains the `mc` object - `chain3.mc` (for specifically LBR Mother blockchain interactions), and the `scs` object - `chain3.scs` (for MicroChain interactions).
 Over time we'll introduce other objects for each of the other chain3 protocols.
-Working [examples can be found here](https://github.com/MOACChain/chain3/tree/master/example).
+Working [examples can be found here](https://github.com/LBRChain/chain3/tree/master/example).

 ## Using callbacks